Is it a Mobile Home or Manufactured Home?

-This is a manufactured home built after June 15, 1976.
+This is half of a double wide manufactured home built after June 15, 1976.

-Things were going fairly well after the new safety standards took hold but the industry was having a hard time convincing the public that these new homes were so different from the previous homes offered just a couple of years before.
+Things were going fairly well after the new safety standards took hold but the industry was having a hard time convincing the public that these new homes were actually different from the homes offered just a couple of years before.

-So the industry began a massive marketing blitz, and in a marketing stroke of genius, they somehow managed to get a politician to sponsor a bill in our Nation’s Capital stating that all government sponsored and printed literature could only use the term ‘manufactured home.’
+To remedy this, the industry began a massive marketing blitz.
+In a marketing stroke of genius, they somehow managed to get a politician to sponsor a bill in DC stating that all government sponsored and printed literature could only use the term ‘manufactured home.’

-Mobile homes were dead to the industry and the government regulating it but not to the people living in them.
+The term ‘mobile home’ was officially dead to the industry and the government regulating it but not to the people living in them or buying them.

-Unfortunately, they were unable to sponsor a bill that forced consumers to stop using the term mobile homes.
-It’s used as much today as it was 40 years ago and it drives the industry mad!
+Unfortunately for them, the industry couldn’t sponsor a bill forcing consumers to stop using the term mobile home.
+The term mobile home is used as much today as it was 40 years ago and it drives the industry mad!